named-data/ppa-packaging/README.md

 To build a specific package, go to the package's folder and run the same `make dput` command.

-## Advanced uses
+## Advanced usage

-By default, the scripts will create source packages for Ubuntu 20.04 (focal), 22.04 (jammy), and 22.10 (kinetic).
+By default, the scripts will create source packages for Ubuntu 20.04 (focal), 22.04 (jammy), and 24.04 (noble).
 If necessary, the default actions and distributions can be overriden, for example:

 * To only build source packages (no upload), only for Ubuntu 12.04: